-The Danish welfare system is one of the best in the world; but as the public sector has developed, case processing has become increasingly complex.
-In the years to come, Denmark aims at simplifying legislation in order to promote automated digital case processing.
+The Danish welfare system is one of the best in the world; but with the evolution of the public sector, case flows have become increasingly complex.
+In the coming years, Denmark aims to simplify legislation in order to facilitate automated digital case processing.

 Complexity in legislation hinders digital case processing

-Today, citizens and corporations in some areas face rules that are highly complicated.
-At the same time, professional exercises of discretion are often mandatory in case processing.
-In combination, this sometimes results in confusion about which guidelines and laws apply.
+Today, citizens and corporations face highly complicated rules in some areas.
+At the same time, exercises of professional discretion are often mandatory in case processing.
+In combination, this sometimes results in confusion about which guidelines and laws apply in a given circumstance.
 Complex legislation with several exceptions, vague terms or many procedural requirements may prevent an efficient and digital public administration.

 Digital-ready legislation can cut red tape